Bus Accident Injuries

 Accident Injury Lawyer in Rhode Island and Massachusetts

-If you or a loved one has suffered a brain injury in a motor vehicle accident, the auto accident attorneys at Bottaro Law want to help.
+If you or a loved one has suffered a brain injury in a motor vehicle accident, the auto accident attorneys at the Bottaro Law Firm, LLC want to help.
 We’ve recovered millions of dollars in compensation for clients throughout Rhode Island and Massachusetts, and we know how to build strong cases.
 Contact us 24/7 at (401) 777-7777.
 Our consultations are always free, and with our No Fee Guarantee®, you won’t pay us unless we win your case.

 Spinal Cord Injury

 Since the spinal cord is part of the central nervous system, spinal cord injuries shouldn’t be taken lightly.
 If you or a loved one suffered a spinal cord injury in a motor vehicle accident, you may face intense medical treatment, surgery, and a long period of recovery.

 The auto accident attorneys at the Bottaro Law Firm, LLC don’t think you should have to bear the financial burden of injuries that weren’t your fault, and we want to help.
 Contact us 24/7 at (401) 777-7777, or complete a free initial consultation today.

 Before discussing spinal cord injuries, you should understand that the spinal cord is divided into three regions: